uncertainty-toolbox/uncertainty-toolbox/docs/paper_list.md

 As a primer to get familiar with the concepts and objectives of uncertainty quantification, we recommend starting off with the following reading list:

 * Proper scoring rules
-    - Gneiting's Proper Scoring Rules paper
+    - Gneiting's paper defining proper scoring rules
 * Calibration and sharpness metrics
-    - Gneiting's overview paper
+    - Gneiting's
     - Preliminaries of Beyond Pinball Loss
     - Preliminaries of Individual Calibration
 *  Overview of Current Methods
     - Hüllermeier's Introductory Paper

+--->